dev-nutu/SlideShow/README.md

 * _GUICtrlSlideshow_ShowSlide
 * _GUICtrlSlideshow_ButtonEvent

+# No preloaded images
+If you don't want the images to be preloaded, just use **SlideshowEx.au3** and the images will be dinamically created.
+Using this extended library ***ImageType*** option is not available anymore but ***$avImage*** parameter can be a mixed array with local file paths, URLs or raw binary data.

 > [!NOTE]
 > Each function from SlideShow.au3 have a comment header where parameters and return codes are described.